HomeGuidesAPI ReferenceChangelog

 }

-value is optional as it is assumed to be 100% if omitted.
-Once you have made this call, if you query a fresh copy of the account you will see that the lseId
+The accuracy value is optional because it is assumed to be 100% if omitted.
+Use accuracy: 100 when you have confirmed the value from the customer’s bill, utility account, or another reliable source.
+Once you have made this call, query a fresh copy of the account to confirm that the lseId property is now set to Sonoma Clean Power and its accuracy is 100%.

 Now that you've created an account and confirmed your customer's LSE, you're ready to confirm your customer's tariff.
 To get a list of suitable tariffs, we'll use the Account Tariff endpoint.
 This endpoint uses the data that you've added to our account already to show a list of tariffs that are available.
-For our example, it will filter out tariffs that aren't residential customerClass
+For our example, it will filter out tariffs that aren't residential customerClass, and only return those that are for our ZIP code.

 {